Bortles Out, Kaepernick In? Jaguars Need a Real QB to Save Once-Promising Season

 So the Jaguars, and Coughlin, have to ask themselves: Do they want to throw away a season over pride?
 Or over contractual commitment to Bortles?
 Or even to the lie propagated over the true intention of Kaepernick's protests?

 The Panthers needed a safety, and they signed Eric Reid, the man who started the protests with Kaepernick.
-When Reid signed, the earth kept spinning through the solar system unaffected.
+When Reid signed, Earth kept spinning through the solar system unaffected.
 The same would happen with Kaepernick.

 The Jaguars can still win this year.
 And Coughlin can still fix his mistake.
 But only if he doesn't let pride or stupidity get in the way.